EtherCryptocurrency/RemoteGo/README.md

 go run remote.go

-if u have *linux amd64*, u can use compiled one in RemoteGo/bin/remote
+if u have *Linux x86_64*, u can use compiled one in RemoteGo/bin/remote

 # Usage
 It creates a server on a localhost:1337/linux